 How VELscope works

-The VELscope screening system consists of a specialized white light source and viewing scope that make it easier for Dr. Stefano and Dr. Klassen to look closely at the tissues inside your mouth.
+The VELscope screening system consists of a specialized white light source and viewing scope that make it easier for Dr. Stefano to look closely at the tissues inside your mouth.
 Normal tissues will almost glow a bright green color.
 Abnormal tissue shows up much darker under the special light.

 We have the skills and tools to identify early signs and symptoms of oral cancer and pre-cancerous conditions.
 While these symptoms may be caused by other, less serious problems, it is very important to visit our office to rule out the possibility of oral cancer.